treveradams/openerp-freeswitch-connector/patches-for-external/README.md

 web_socketio and web_notification are needed for popup on call
 ==============================================================
-https://bitbucket.org/anybox/web_socketio/ (for 7.x use hg checkout 7.0)
-https://bitbucket.org/anybox/web_notification (for 7.x use hg checkout default)
+https://bitbucket.org/anybox/web_socketio/ (for 7.x use hg checkout default) https://bitbucket.org/anybox/web_notification (for 7.x use hg checkout default)